forever-august/renews/README.md

 ## Deployment with systemd

-The service expects `config.toml` in its working directory.
+By default the service reads `/etc/renews.toml`.
+A different path can be provided with `--config`.
 A simple systemd unit may look like this:

 ```ini
 [Unit]